luke-r-mills/luke-r-mills.github.io/_posts/2023-04-21-analysing-a-dirt-cheap-router_part_3.md

 # ROP (Return-Oriented Programming)

-Before we can start ropping around, we need to know what it actually it, and why it works.
+Before we can start ropping around, we need to know what it actually is, and why it works.
 In the previous blog, I explained a bit about how stack-based buffer overflows can be turned into code execution by overwriting the return address, and how shellcode can be used to control the target.
 However, if NX (non-executable stack) is enabled, you cannot write shellcode to the stack and execute it - bummer.

 What you can do however is utilise code which is already on the device, one of these techniques is ROP (Return-Oriented Programming).
 This works by finding 'gadgets' that contain desirable instructions, and are usually found at the end of functions (their last few instructions, a.k.a. the function epilogue).
-We use the end of functions so that we can maintain control of the program counter/return address, we can craft a chain containing gadget addresses in the correct locations to be loaded into the return address register (*ra* on MIPS) from the stack, allowing us to chain together our specified gadgets.
+We use the end of functions so that we can maintain control of the program counter/return address, we can craft a chain containing gadget addresses in the correct locations to be loaded into the return address register (*ra* on MIPS) from the stack, allowing us to chain together our gadgets.

 Tools such as [Ropper](https://github.com/sashs/Ropper) can be used to search for desirable gadgets, and tools like [angrop](https://github.com/angr/angrop) can even leverage symbolic execution to generate ROP-chains for you!

 ![rop_gadgets.png]({{site.baseurl}}/assets/images/analysing_a_dirt_cheap_router_part_3/rop_gadgets.png)

-Luckily in this context there are no mitigations, so we should be able to run shellcode on the device; however, for the sake of completeness, I am going to avoid shellcode for now and see if I can get the router to do something interesting using only ROP - which should be a fun challenge.
+Luckily in this context there are no mitigations, so we should be able to run shellcode on the device.
+However, for the sake of completeness, I am going to avoid shellcode for now and see if I can get the router to do something interesting using only ROP - which should be a fun challenge.

 ![rop_joke.png]({{site.baseurl}}/assets/images/analysing_a_dirt_cheap_router_part_3/rop_joke.png)